neel-patel-1/spec_workload_experiment/README.md

 experiment\_terminator.sh - terminates all running antagonists and background spec jobs after all reportable spec runs have completed

+compression\_antagonist.sh - compresses pages on assigned cores

-run.sh - executes spec workloads on cores assigned in shared.sh
+run.sh - executes spec workloads on spec\_cores and (de)compression workloads on comp\_cores assigned in shared.sh